-Founded in the tradition of the Episcopal Church, with a Celtic spirit.
-Anamchara fellowship has received canonical recognition by the House of Bishops’ Committee on the Religious Life.
-We strive to be an inclusive community, welcoming men and women, clergy and lay, married, single, or partners in a committed relationship.
-Members of the fellowship may live in their own homes or in groups as the ability for that arises.
-Each member must be self supporting, and we are bound to each other by common ideals and a commitment to prayer and service.
-Our primary ministries focus on catechesis, pastoral care and spiritual direction.
+Founded in the tradition of the Episcopal Church, with a Celtic spirit, Anamchara Fellowship has received canonical recognition by the House of Bishops’ Committee on the Religious Life.
+We are an inclusive community, welcoming all people: clergy and lay, married, single, or partners in a committed relationship.
+Members of the Fellowship may live in their own homes or in groups as the ability for that arises.
+Each member must be self-supporting, and we are bound to each other by common ideals and a commitment to prayer and service.
+Our primary ministries focus on retreats and quiet days, pastoral care, intercessory prayer and spiritual direction.